-When I moved to the Hawaiian islands over two decades ago, I shouldered a bit of cynicism and not a little buried anger.
+When I moved to the Hawaiian islands over twenty-five years ago, I shouldered a bit of cynicism and not a little buried anger.
 Living in a land of volcanoes was illuminating.
-Time and again, my feet were held to Madame Pele’s fire.
+Time and again, my feet were held to madame Pele’s fire.
 Time and again, I tried to minimize her impact upon me.
 Goddess be damned!
 I rebelled.
-Still and yet, the earth kept shifting and rumbling beneath my metaphoric feet.
+Still and yet, the earth kept metaphorically shifting and rumbling beneath my feet.
 Transformation was inevitable and profound.

 Deceptions of a human mind unaware never fail to amaze me – what we think we know versus the facts materializing before our eyes.
 And although we have senses to guide us, too often we hear, see and feel only what we choose in any given circumstance.
 Some consider themselves brave, others boldly court hubris.
 Depending on the circumstance, I suppose it could be either.
 Or both.

 Big waves, at least those large enough to surf, usually come in what are called sets.
 That’s why, in those surfer movies, you see lots of waiting.
 Sets arrive, boarders paddle out, wait for a ridable wave, joyfully cruise on in.
-Six is an average set – really, a person is fortunate to get more.
-I grew up near the ocean; have studied wave patterns since my youth.
+Six is an average set; really, a person is fortunate to get more.
+I grew up near the ocean, have studied wave patterns since my youth.
 Today all my knowledge and perceptions go out the window.
-There is no rhythm, only unrelenting surf.
+There is no rhythm, only unrelenting, pounding oceanic swells.
 One by one, surfers return to shore.
 I remain out in the water because I have no other choice.
 I cannot return, no matter how I try.

 I rejoin my family.
 They have no idea whatsoever of the degree to which I have just faced down mortality.
 I am perhaps a quarter mile from where I started.
 How independent am I, that no one questions my whereabouts?
 How many times have I refused help, just to prove my strength against all odds?